Hajj is an annual Islamic pilgrimage to Makkah (Mecca) undertaken each year by Muslims from inside Saudi Arabia and around the world.

 Dual nationals must enter and depart Saudi Arabia on the same passport.

-Foreign pilgrims, including Australians, must have Hajj visas.
-You will not be able to do Hajj on a tourist visa.
+Foreign pilgrims, including Australians, must have Hajj visas in advance.
+You will not be able to do Hajj on a tourist visa or other types of visas.
 Make sure you follow your visa conditions.
+You can apply for a visa electronically through the Nusuk Hajj portal

-- If you overstay your Hajj visa, you may face large fined, be jailed and/or deported.
+- If you overstay your Hajj visa, you may face a large fine, be jailed and/or deported.
 You may also be banned from returning to Saudi Arabia in the future.

 - You can't work in Saudi Arabia on a Hajj visa.

-The Islamic calendar is used in Saudi Arabia for all official matters.
+- Saudi Arabia uses the Islamic calendar for all official matters.
 Make sure you know when your visa expires.

 The Australian Embassy in Riyadh can't intervene in immigration or visa matters.